my basic seed-starting supplies

 JOHNNY’S 512 MIX: I’ve ordered this for germinating purposes for years.
 Has organic nutrients (fishmeal, not chemicals) added.
 Works for soil-blocking, too.

-HYDROFARM GERMINATING MAT: Hydrofarm 9 x 19.5-inch heat mat fits one tray.
-Also comes in double-wide (for two trays), and up to 5-foot-long pro version.
+SEEDLING GERMINATING MAT: I use single-tray-sized mats (approx. 8.5×18.5 inches), but heat mats also comes in double-wide or double-long (for two trays), and up to 5-foot-long pro versions.

 SOLO 2-LITER ONE-HAND PRESSURE SPRAYER: I mostly bottom-water seedlings, but during germination and when seedlings are tiny I mist them with this handy sprayer.